hubidu/heimdall-io/report-app/README.md

 - Source Code view: Show all stackframes except that of test
 - FEATURE Delete a test project: Implement the delete routes
 - FEATURE report list view: Link from bar to test details
+- FEATURE Diff a failed test with the last successful one

 ## In Progress